 GROUP BY TRUNC(indx/250);

-Roll your cursor over the ToolTip below to see an example and explanations of the output from querying the X$KCBCBH table.
+The following diagram shows an example and explanations of the output from querying the X$KCBCBH table.

 For more sophisticated databases, you can control not only the number of buffer blocks but also the block size for each buffer.On an IBM mainframe, you might want to make the buffer blocks very large so that you can minimize I/O contention.